gsominsk/ai-trading-tool/memory-bank/progress.md

 - **Validation**: The entire test suite, consisting of 24 unit and integration test files, is now passing with a 100% success rate.
 - **Outcome**: The core infrastructure, including the MarketDataService and logging system, is fully stabilized, validated, and production-ready.
 - **Next Priority**: The project is now prepared to begin the **Trading Engine Development** phase.

+[2025-08-06 19:24:00] - **Phase 1 (Foundation & Contracts) Completed**: Successfully established the project's foundational structure, including all necessary files, class skeletons (`OMS`, `TradingCycle`), and a comprehensive suite of contract tests.
+All tests passed, confirming the stability and correctness of the initial architecture.
+The project is now ready for Phase 2.